 Goodwill represents the excess of the price we paid over the fair value of the net identifiable assets we acquired in business combinations.
 In accordance with ASC Topic 350Intangibles-Goodwill and Other, we review goodwill for impairment at the reporting unit level annually or, when events or circumstances dictate, more frequently.
-The impairment review for goodwill consists of a qualitative assessment of whether it is more-likely-than-not that a reporting unit's fair value is less than its carrying amount, and if necessary, a quantitative goodwill impairment test.
+The impairment review for goodwill impairment test.
 Factors to consider when performing the qualitative assessment include general economic conditions, limitations on accessing capital, changes in forecasted operating results and fluctuations in foreign exchange rates.
 If the qualitative assessment demonstrates that it is more-likely-than-not that the estimated fair value of the reporting unit exceeds its carrying value, it is not necessary to measure and record impairment loss.
-We may elect to bypass the qualitative assessment and proceed directly to the quantitative assessment, for any reporting unit, in any period.
+We may elect to bypass the qualitative assessment and proceed directly to the qualitative assessment, for any reporting unit, in any period.
 We can resume the qualitative assessment for any reporting unit in any subsequent period.